Thyroid Cancer and Genetics: Understanding the Link

 The symptoms appear gradually.
 The most common is fatigue.
 Changes in hair, nails, or skin, as well as other unexplained symptoms, might be caused by age, food, and stress.
 Women in their prime, preoccupied with their job and family, may not even notice.
 When a doctor eventually identifies an underactive thyroid caused by cancer, it is typically a surprise.

 There may be a bump or growth on your thyroid that you or your healthcare professional may feel.
 If you have a thyroid nodule, don't worry.
-The vast majority of nodules are harmless (not cancer).
+The vast majority of nodules are harmless (not cancerous).
 A thyroid nodule is only cancerous in one out of ten cases (malignant).

 Other symptoms of thyroid cancer include:

-Breathing or swallowing difficulties.
+- Breathing or swallowing difficulties.

-Vocal cord damage (hoarseness).
+- Vocal cord damage (hoarseness).

-Swollen Lymph nodes in your neck.
+- Swollen Lymph nodes in your neck.

 If you have thyroid cancer that has spread to other parts of your body, you may have symptoms such as: